The perfect guide to data loss protection

 - Not designed for easy, fast file restores: If several files—or an entire laptop—are lost, the disaster recovery process typically requires a time- consuming restore.

-- With 37% of SMBs losing data in the cloud, it’s no surprise that data security experts and analysts agree: true backup is a critical complement to cloud-sharing apps.
-Dedicated backup products plug the gaps left by cloud sharing apps, ensuring continuous data protection of all files.
-True backup products are also purpose-built for the fastest disaster recovery, organizing files for quick restores and offering point-in-time restore.
-The bottom line: Cloud- sharing apps are designed to push work forward; true backup is purpose-built to allow you to bounce back.
+With 37% of SMBs losing data in the cloud, it’s no surprise data security experts and analysts agree: data loss protection is a critical complement to cloud-sharing apps.
+Dedicated data loss protection solutions plug the gaps left by cloud sharing apps, ensuring continuous data protection of all files.
+Data loss protection solutions are also purpose-built for the fastest disaster recovery, organizing files for quick restores and offering point-in-time restore.
+The bottom line: Cloud- sharing apps are designed to push work forward; data loss protection is purpose-built to allow you to bounce back.

 Keep your business moving forward

 All the big-name data breaches and scary cybersecurity issues in the headlines have jump started the data protection conversation in many organizations.
-But as you craft a better strategy for backup and data protection, remember this: It’s still your people that play the biggest role in moving your business forward—or holding it back.
+But as you craft a better strategy for data loss protection, remember this: It’s still your people that play the biggest role in moving your business forward—or holding it back.
 Rather than building a backup strategy solely focused on hackers and cyberthreats, best practice is to take a holistic and honest approach that accounts for your employees’ natural (and human) tendencies.
 Seek out tools that empower them—not burden them.
-Build a backup strategy that’s silent, automatic, constant and comprehensive— and keep your people (and your business) moving forward.
+Build a data loss protection strategy that’s silent, automatic, constant and comprehensive— and keep your people (and your business) moving forward.

 1 Verizon 2017 Data Breach Investigations Report